Project Setup¶

 If you are developing the XCTestRunner itself and need to test against your local changes, point the package at your checked-out source tree:

-path: /path/to/auto-mobile/ios/XCTestRunner # absolute path during development
+packages: XCTestRunner: path: /path/to/auto-mobile/ios/XCTestRunner # absolute path during development ```

 Absolute paths are not portable